 The most recent report published regarding e-transformation in Turkey

-On April 6th of last year, there was a new draft report published by the Turkish Revenue of Administration.
+On April 6th of last year, there was a new draft report published by the Turkish Revenue of Administration concerning e-transformation in Turkey.
 This note stated that e-Delivery Note and e-Archive are now mandatory for registered e-Invoice taxpayers.
 The rule came into play at the start of 2019 and this draft report stated that if a taxpayer has a gross sales revenue that is greater than five million TL for 2017 and the following fiscal period, they are obligated to register for e-Archive invoicing.
 Furthermore, this has become obligatory for taxpayers posting ads on the Internet, Internet advertisement service intermediaries, and e-Trade intermediary service providers.
 In addition to all this, all registered e-Invoice users are now obligated to use the e-Delivery Note.

 Why is e-Transform important?